chippyash/Currency/README.md

 ## When

-The library is currently under development to support a 'Simple Accounting' (double entry book-keeping) library.
+The library was developed to support a '[Simple Accounting](https://github.com/chippyash/Simple-Accounts)' (double entry book-keeping) library.
-It is based on the chippyash\StrongType set of classes and offers:
+It is based on the [chippyash\StrongType](https://github.com/chippyash/Strong-Type) set of classes and offers:

 * a native PHP IntType based Currency
 * a Factory to create currencies